seamustuohy/safetag_agreement_generator/README.md

 An assessment agreement generator using Jinja2 templates.
 Takes a user provided meta-data // assessment information file and creates markdown and pdf versions of security assessment agreements from their inputs.

+## DISCLAIMER: NO LEGAL SERVICES PROVIDED

+This project cannot and does not provide legal advice.
+The Content is provided for general informational and educational purposes only and are not a substitute for legal advice.
+The information available in this repository are made in good faith, without verifying its accuracy, utility or legal validity, and should not be relied upon as the sole basis for making decisions.
+The authors are not a law firm, they do not engage in the practice of law, and do not act as your lawyer or provide legal advice or representation.

+You are responsible for making independent determinations about the information you receive from this project, and reliance on any such information provided is solely at your own risk and does not ensure a successful legal outcome.
+We do not provide any kind of legal advice, explanation, opinion or recommendation to you about: (1) your possible legal rights, remedies or defenses; (2) your options, selection of forms or strategies; or (3) the legal accuracy, sufficiency or completeness of any information or answers you provide.
+Your use of the content in this repository does not create or establish any attorney-client relationship.
+Any information you submit to us or the repository is not protected by attorney-client privilege.

+The law changes over time and can vary from jurisdiction to jurisdiction, and courts can give varying interpretations depending upon the situation to which the law is applied.
+No warranty, representation, or guarantee is being made that any legal information provided via this project is accurate, complete, exhaustive, reliable, current, appropriate, useful or fit for a particular service.
+Accordingly, before taking any actions based upon such information, we encourage you to confer with appropriate legal counsel or other professionals, as you deem necessary.
+UNDER NO CIRCUMSTANCE SHALL WE HAVE ANY LIABILITY TO YOU FOR ANY RELIANCE ON INFORMATION, DOCUMENTS OR FORMS CONTAINED ON OR OBTAINED THROUGH THIS PROJECT.
+SUCH RELIANCE SHALL BE SOLELY AT YOUR OWN RISK.

 Installation
 ------------